OcZi/release-watcher/README.md

         );
         // Wait CompletableFuture to finish
         Release[] releases = service.requestLastRelease().join();
-        // github will return it in date order
+        // Github will return it in date order
         Release lastRelease = releases[0];

         // New version found?